silnrsi/wstr/src/content/docs/topics/layout/line-breaking.md

 and the line breaking engine to be given a dictionary to use for the line breaking of text in that language.

+## Line Breaking Algorithms

+In laying out a paragraph, there are various algorithms used to choose where lines are broken.
+The simplest is to fit as much text on a line as possible and then go on to the next line and repeat until the paragraph is complete.
+Other algorithms try to balance the look of the paragraph including whether one line has been shrunk followed by another line being stretched.
+The [TeX][texbook] line breaking algorithm is in such a class.

 _Portions of this content first appeared in [Implementing Writing Systems][iws], copyright © 2001 SIL International._

 [glo-hyphenation]: /reference/glossary#hyphen